 Guns N' Roses shot to stardom during the spandex-and-glitter nightmare carnival of hair metal, in 1987, and offered a dirty, rough, violent antidote to the empty calories of glam sleeze's nonsense confections.
-Like many bands of the era, they was known for hard partying, their days and nights saturated with alcohol, drugs, women, and crazy.
+Like many bands of the era, they were known for hard partying, their days and nights saturated with alcohol, drugs, women, and excess.

 Frontman Axl Rose, who was born William Bruce Rose on February 6, 1962 in Lafayette, Indiana, announced himself as a volatile presence as soon as GnR's worldwide dominance began; a new bizarre Axl Rose scandal seemed to emerge every week.
 The volatility of the band as a whole, and its individual members, added to the excitement of their music and shows.
 The self-destructive energy Axl channeled into his music led him to the top, and kept him from staying there.

 The Axl Rose weird stories on this list demonstrate his unpredictable mood swings; several tales of Axl Rose fights pit him against other celebrities.
 Even true fans may be surprised at these crazy stories about one very wild rock star.